 Kathmandu is situated in the Kathmandu Valley in central Nepal. the capital city of Kathmandu is a tourism hub.
-It’s the largest city in Nepal and best known for its old town and as the gateway to the country’s best attractions.
+It’s the largest city in Nepal and is best known for its old town and as the gateway to the country’s best attractions.

 Nepal uses the Nepalese Rupee.
 The currency code is NPR.
 Nepalese Currencies are available in 5, 10, 20, 50, 100, 500, and 1000 paper notes.
 The coins are common for Re.
-1, 2 and 5.
-Make sure to bring some cash, as ATMs can be limited to local banks especially outside Kathmandu and Pokhara.
+1, 2, and 5.
+Make sure to bring some cash, as ATMs can be limited to local banks, especially outside Kathmandu and Pokhara.
 Be aware of power failures when using ATMs.

 US$5,000; no pure, unworked gold up to 50 grams of gold jewelry, or 500 grams of silver